The best Bluetooth Headphones Under $100 isn’t an easy thing to decide on. Not because there aren’t a lot of them, though.

 Only 6mm driver units but the August EP605 Bluetooth headphones combine quality, comfort, and sound that calls out to be worn and listened to.

 Easy and quick Bluetooth connection and an earpiece remote that makes an adjustment on the fly easy-peasy.
-10 hours of playtime make the August’s something to really look into getting.
+10 hours of playtime make the August’s something to look into getting.

-Factors We Considered In Choosing The Best Headphones Under $100
+Factors We Considered In Choosing Headphones

 If you’re not looking to make a fashion statement and go to the gym or for a run with those large, round speakers on each ear then read on.